18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

 ### Security for Everyone

-* Review and Acknowledge [Security Policy](../../03-policies/security.md) Read this policy, and look for an email from Judy/DocuSign that asks you to acknowledge it later this week.
+* Review the [Security Policy](../../03-policies/security.md).
+Read this policy, and look for an email from Judy/DocuSign that asks you to acknowledge it later this week.
     * Overview of [password management](../../03-policies/security.md)
     * Set up [Lastpass](../../09-security/awareness.md)
     * Set up [TFA](../../09-security/awareness.md)